SamS1205/701Project/README.txt

 combine_data.py:
 Rus through each random file and for each data points looks up the correct weather data.
 Then adds the weather data to the original data frame and writes it to a new file.

+add_weather_non_random.py:
+Adds the weather data to the data read straight from the original zip file.
+Also does the splitting of the date-time to day and time.